marioamz/PopCulture/README.md

 #### Step 3: Get Emotions

 In iPython3, run our machine learning algorithm to determine frequencies of emotions for each year.
 This takes about three minutes.
+Downloading the nltk library takes about 10 minutes.

 The output file will be called emotions.csv